Tebro/FileStore/README.md

 #### STORAGE_BACKEND

-Defaults to "file" which uses the systems filesystem to store the data.
+Defaults to "memory" which stores the data in RAM.

 `export STORAGE_BACKEND=file`

 Currently supported backends are:

+ - memory
- - file
+ - file -- Stores the data on disk.

 #### STORAGE_PORT